enderandpeter/win-a2enmod/README.md

 Disable the mod_ssl.so module.

 ***********
+	a2ensite
+Show information about enabled and disabled sites

 	a2ensite mysite
 Enables the site defined in the file mysite.conf.
 If it’s not in the sites-available folder, look for it in the current directory and move it to the sites-enabled folder.